 The motto of Marchwood Prelude is “sharing the joy of music” and judging by the applause and smiles at Prelude concerts, this spirit is being effectively embraced by both audience and musicians!

 John has always enjoyed being a working musician.
-He plays drums with the Chris Walker Band and Dave Shepherd doing gigs all round the country.
-In the past he was the drummer with the Real Ale and Thunder Band and the Ray D'Inverno modern jazz ensemble.
-If that were not enough, he also played the drums on gigs involving Mark Nightingale, Stan Saltzman, Pete King, Nigel Hitchcock, Monty Sunshine, Acker Bilk, Kenny Ball and even the Duke Ellington Orchestra.
+He plays the drums in gigs all around the country.
+In the past, he was the drummer with the Real Ale and Thunder Band and the Ray D'Inverno modern jazz ensemble.
+He has also played the drums on gigs involving Mark Nightingale, Stan Dave Shepherd, Andy Sheppard, Pete King, Nigel Hitchcock, Monty Sunshine, Acker Bilk, Kenny Ball and, on just one occasion, shared a concert stage with the Duke Ellington Orchestra!

 We rehearse on Thursday evenings during term time from 6:30pm - 7:45pm at Marchwood Village Hall, SO40 4SX.
 If you would like to join us please get in touch via email@example.com

 The following pictures were taken by Carolyn Evans at the Prelude's Summer Holiday concert on Sunday 15th July 2018

 Marchwood Prelude is managed by a committee currently consisting of:

 - Saturday 16th May: “Best of Prelude.....the first ten years”

 - Saturday 28th November: “Around the World ”

 A very friendly and supportive society with strong links to the community and local schools that provides opportunities to enjoy sharing music with like-minded people.

 - To encourage players to develop their musical skills